|INTERNATIONAL AFFILIATION OF WRITERS GUILDS|

 FINANCIAL AND OTHER ASSISTANCE

-The Actors Fund is a national human services organization that helps all professionals in performing arts and entertainment.
+The Entertainment Community Fund is a national human services organization that helps all professionals in performing arts and entertainment.
 We are a safety net, providing programs and services for those who are in need, crisis or transition.

 The Motion Picture and Television Fund